-A separate budget justification is required for each institution in a multiinstitutional project and for each subcontract.
-Signed approval from each subaward and contractor's institution is also required.
+A separate budget justification is required for each subaward.
+Signed approval from each known subaward/subcontract institution is also required.
+The lead institution is responsible for sending funds to their subaward/subcontractor's institutions.
+For acquisition contracts, award recipients are subject to policies described in 2 C.F.R. § 200.317-.326.

-- (12) CD 511.
+(12) CD 511.
 Certification Regarding Lobbying.
 Lead institutions can submit these forms through the grants.gov CD511 document placeholder without a hard signature because electronic signatures are allowed on documents from the submitting institution.

-However, these forms submitted through grant.gov as "Optional Documents" must have hard signatures i.e. collaborating institutions sending this form to the lead. - (13) SF 424B.
-Assurances Non-Construction Programs.
+(13) SF 424B.
+Assurances - Non-Construction Programs.
 Lead institutions can submit these forms through the grants.gov SF 424B document placeholder without a hard signature because electronic signatures are allowed on document from the submitting institutions.

-However, these forms submitted through grants.gov as "Optional Documents" must have hard signatures i.e. collaborating institutions sending this form to the lead. - (14) Standard Form 424A.
+(14) Standard Form 424A.
 At time of application submission, all applicants are required to submit a SF-424A Budget Form which identifies the budget for each fiscal year of the proposal.
-Place each fiscal year in separate columns in Section B of page 1 on the SF424A.
+Place each fiscal year in separate columns in Section B of page 1 on the SF424A by filling in the fiscal years 1 to 5 in Section A Budget Summary - Grant Program Function or Activity column.
 (Note that this revised 424A Section B format is a NOAA requirement that is not reflected in the Instructions for the SF 424A).
-For 5 year projects, use two SF424As.
-Place the first four years on one form in Section B columns one through four.
-The first four years will total in column five.
-Place the total from the first form onto the second form in Section B column one and use column two for the fifth year budget figures.
 The budget figures must correspond with the descriptions contained in the proposal.
-Multi-institution applications must include a SF-424A for each institution, and multi-investigator applications using a lead investigator with a subaward approach must submit a SF-424A for each subaward.
-Each subaward should be listed as a separate item.
+Each subaward/subcontract should be listed as a separate item in the budget justification and each subaward should provide a SF424A.

-Provide separate budgets for each subaward and contractor regardless of the dollar value and indicate the basis for the cost estimates.
+Provide separate budgets for each subaward regardless of the dollar value and indicate the basis for the cost estimates for subawards and contracts.
 Describe products/services to be obtained and indicate the applicability or necessity of each to the project.
 List all subaward and contractor costs under line item 6.f. contractual on the SF-424A.
-Signed approval from the institution of each subaward and contractor must be provided.
+Signed approval from the institution of each known subaward and contractor should be provided.
 Indirect cost may not be applied to ship costs.

-- (15) Provide one list that includes all (US and Foreign) collaborators, advisors, and advisees for each investigator (principal and co-principal investigators, postdocs, and subawardees), complete with corresponding institutions.
-Submit only one, combined and alphabetized list per application.
+(15) Provide one list that includes all collaborators, advisors, and advisees for each investigator (principal and co-principal investigators, post-docs, and subawardees), complete with corresponding institutions.
+Submit only one, combined and alphabetized list per application in an excel spreadsheet using First Name, Last Name, Institution for the column headings.
 Collaborators are individuals who have participated in a project or publication within the last 48 months with any investigator, including co-authors on publications in the resumes.
 Collaborators also include those persons with which the investigators may have ongoing collaboration negotiations.
 Advisees and Advisors do not have a time limit.
 Advisees are persons with whom the individual investigator has had an association as thesis advisor or postdoctoral sponsor.
 Advisors include an individual's own graduate and postgraduate advisors.
 Unfunded participants in the proposed study should also be listed (but not their collaborators).
-This information is critical for identifying potential conflicts of interests and avoiding bias in the selection of reviewers. - (16) Key Contacts form.
-At the time of application submission, all applicants must submit the Key Contacts form.
+This information is critical for identifying potential conflicts of interests and avoiding bias in the selection of reviewers.

+(16) Key Contacts form.
+At the time of application submission, all applicants should submit the Key Contacts form.
 This form can be found on the NCCOS/CSCOR website: http://coastalscience.noaa.gov/funding/docs/key_contacts_form.pdf.
 This form identifies the official applicant contacts.

 Application format and assembly.
-Applications submitted via Grants.gov APPLY should follow the format guidelines below:
+Applications submitted via the Grants.gov "APPLY" function should follow the format guidelines below: